-Tanya: (practicing what to say when taking pictures) A little to the left.
+Tanya: (practicing what a photographer says) A little to the left.
 A little to the right.
 Smile.
 Say cheese.
 Come on … move closer.
 Closer.
 Okay.
 That’s good.
 Hold it.
 Perfect.

 Mrs. Lee: (on phone with husband) Hi, Xiao.
 Listen.
 I have bad news.
 I have to work tonight.
 But, listen to me.
 Yes, I know your parents are arriving from China.
 Get a … pizza!
 They will love American food.

 Tanya: (taking pictures) Come on.
 Look up …Look up.

 Mohammed: (to himself,practicing his English on a park bench) It is my great pleasure to meet you!
 How do you do?
 The weather is lovely today. (his phone rings) Ahmed, my dear cousin.
 How do you do today?
 The leaves on the trees make me sneeze.

 Ahmed: Mohammed, I do not have time for your leaves and your trees.
 I need you to help me.
 What are you doing tomorrow?

 Mohammed: Practicing my English.
 My job interview is next week.

 Ahmed: Then tomorrow you are free.
 You still have your city food cart license, right?